MicrosoftDocs/visualstudio-docs/docs/vsto/office-and-sharepoint-development-in-visual-studio.md

 ---
-title: "Office and SharePoint development in Visual Studio"
+title: Extend Office and SharePoint with an app or add-in
 description: Extend Microsoft Office and SharePoint by creating a lightweight app or add-in that users download from the Office Store. ms.date: "02/02/2017" ms.topic: "conceptual"